dev-Armaan/autism-prediction/README.md

 * `numpy` for numerical computations
 * `pandas` for data manipulation
 * `matplotlib` and `seaborn` for data visualization
-* `sklearn` for preprocessing, modeling, and evaluation
+* `sklearn` for preprocessing, modelling, and evaluation
 * `imblearn` for handling imbalanced data with `SMOTE`
 * `pickle` for model persistence